 Reynolds Community College is committed to fostering, cultivating, and sustaining a culture of diversity and inclusion.
 In the fall of 2015, the Reynolds Diversity and Inclusion Committee (RDIC) was created and charged with identifying strategies, actions, programs and policies to help Reynolds build an inclusive college community and ensure that the demographic statistics of our faculty and staff reflect the demographic statistics of the student population that we serve.
-Additionally, the committee will establish annual goals and objectives, conduct regular assessments, and provide an annual report of progress to the VCCS chancellor, via the president.
+Additionally, the committee establishes annual goals and objectives, conducts regular assessments, and provides an annual report of progress to the VCCS chancellor, via the president.

 The Reynolds Diversity and Inclusion Committee (RDIC) is made up of a diverse team of faculty and staff representing all employee groups at the college.
 Members on the committee are as follows:

 Dr. Gary L. Rhodes, President (Co-Chair)